manupap1/phpPlateSender/README.md

 - A running instance of memcached server,
 - PHP client binary (usually /usr/bin/php),
 - CURL binary (usually /usr/bin/curl),
-- sendmail binary (usually /usr/sbin/sendmail) or access to a SMTP server (sendmail is the default method to send emails).
+- A working environment to send emails with sendmail binary (usually /usr/sbin/sendmail) or direct access to a SMTP server (sendmail is the default method to send emails).

 ## Installation